mahir29/Linux-Shell/README.md

 ```

 ### New features
-sh_yahoo() method : similarly as sh_google method,yahoo string will search string on yahoo.
-For example: myshell> google will open google and writing "google black wallpaper" will open black wallpaper<br/>
+`sh_yahoo() method` : similarly as sh_google method,yahoo string will search string on yahoo.
+For example: myshell> google will open google and writing "google meme" will open meme<br/>
-sh_google() method : This method will help you search google with whatever query you provide next to it.
+`sh_google() method` : This method will help you search google with whatever query you provide next to it.
 Usage : Simple google will open Google on your browser, and google strings will search strings on the same.
 You can also search for strings with multiple words separated by spaces.<br/>